5724gnvasya/Tracking-satellites-based-on-TLE-data/README.md

 ![image](https://github.com/5724gnvasya/Tracking-satellites-based-on-TLE-data/assets/110739884/7f9ec2a0-d06e-4fc4-9349-5fe4e6caf524)

-<h4>Thanks to the user-friendly design, you can easily select the satellites you are interested in from the list, which is updated every 20 seconds according to the site database. you can also speed up the time to search for a satellite, because if you start entering its name in the field, the list will automatically leave only the names corresponding to your input.</h4>
+Thanks to the user-friendly design, you can easily select the satellites you are interested in from the list, which is updated every 20 seconds according to the site database. you can also speed up the time to search for a satellite, because if you start entering its name in the field, the list will automatically leave only the names corresponding to your input

 ![image](https://github.com/5724gnvasya/Tracking-satellites-based-on-TLE-data/assets/110739884/5c15f0f1-d700-4f6f-8f69-a253fa8979eb)